sahasra-kalakonda/physioflow-ai/README.md

 Design Philosophy

 Every design decision in PhysioFlow AI prioritized a polished, cohesive user experience built on web fundamentals.
 Using ES6 modules (import/export) kept the code organized and maintainable without a build tool.
-The single in-memory state pattern in app.js made data flow predictable — all reads and writes go through one place, and re-rendering any component is a simple function call.
+The single in-memory state pattern in app.js made data flow predictable: all reads and writes go through one place, and re-rendering any component is a simple function call.
 The choice to simulate AI rather than import a real model kept the project self-contained, fast-loading, and fully functional in any modern browser with no installation required.